 - 5.1 This Policy should be read in conjunction with the policies outlined in the Employee Handbook, including (but not limited to) the following additional policies: - Complaints procedure - Volunteer Privacy Policy - 5.2 If an employee suspects wrongdoing or dangers at work (including a failure to properly implement this Policy) then they should raise their concerns under the Charity's Whistleblowing Policy.
-Employee grievances should be dealt with in line with Charity's Grievance and Disciplinary Process.
-These policies and processes can be found in the Employee Handbook
+Employee grievances should be dealt with under the Charity's Grievance and Disciplinary Policy.